mikaelmello/inquire/README.md

 }
 ```

-CustomType prompts are generic prompts suitable for when you need to parse the user input into a specific type, for example an `f64` or a `rust_decimal`, maybe even an `uuid`.
+[`CustomType`] prompts are generic prompts suitable for when you need to parse the user input into a specific type, for example an `f64` or a `rust_decimal`, maybe even an `uuid`.

 This prompt has all of the validation, parsing and error handling features built-in to reduce as much boilerplaste as possible from your prompts.
+Its defaults are necessarily very simple in order to cover a large range of generic cases, for example a "Invalid input" error message.

+You can customize as many aspects of this prompt as you like: prompt message, help message, default value, value parser and value formatter.

+**Behavior**

+When initializing this prompt via the `new()` method, some constraints on the return type `T` are added to make sure we can apply a default parser and formatter to the prompt.

+The default parser calls the [`str.parse`](https://doc.rust-lang.org/stable/std/primitive.str.html#method.parse) method, which means that `T` must implement the `FromStr` trait.
+When the parsing fails for any reason, a default error message "Invalid input" is displayed to the user.

 After the user submits, the prompt handler tries to parse the input into the expected type.
 If the operation succeeds, the value is returned to the prompt caller.
 If it fails, the message defined in `error_message` is displayed to the user.

-When initializing this prompt via the `new()` method, some constraints on the return type `T` are added to make sure we can apply a default parser and formatter to the prompt.

-The default parser calls the [`str.parse`](https://doc.rust-lang.org/stable/std/primitive.str.html#method.parse) method, which means that `T` must implement the `FromStr` trait.
-When the parsing fails for any reason, a default error message "Invalid input" is displayed to the user.

 The default formatter simply calls `to_string()` on the parsed value, which means that `T` must implement the `ToString` trait, which normally happens implicitly when you implement the `Display` trait.